 Catherine the Great was the Empress of Russia from 1762 until 1796, the countries longest ruling female leader.
 She came to power following a coup d’etat that she organised, resulting in Peter III, her husband, being overthrown.
 Under her reign Russia was revitalized, growing larger and stronger than ever, recognized as one of the great powers of Europe.

 Clandestinely bid on new lands as you manage your fiefdom’s economy behind its great walls.
 After the big reveal see if you’ve developed the greatest fiefdom, won glorious battles, fulfilled the Empress’s graceful command and provided the greatest tithing towards the renovation of Catherine Palace!

-Most actions are taken simultaneously, as such the game moves quickly at approximately 10 minutes per player!
+Simultaneous player turns allow the game to move quickly, at approximately 10 minutes per player!

 Each round consists of 5 phases;